srisha03/SentinelPost/README.md

 Toxic Content Detection and Removal: A toxicity detection module is integrated into the pipeline to ensure content safety by filtering out toxic text, image, or video content.

+Recommendation Engine: Integrated personalization specific to the reader.
+(Future state)

 ## Prerequisites